 The other stretches are largely bordered by forests and are home to many resident and migrating birds such as Great Blue Heron, Belted Kingfisher, six kinds of woodpeckers, Chimney Swift, Eastern Wood-Pewee, Eastern Kingbird, White-eyed, Warbling, and Red-eyed Vireos, Carolina Wren, Northern Mockingbird, Yellow, Yellow-throated, and Yellow-rumped Warblers, Common Yellowthroat, Eastern Towhee, Field, Song, and White-throated Sparrows, Northern Cardinal, and American Goldfinch.
 Website: www.montrails.org

 This hidden gem is primarily composed of an old mostly-dried up reservoir fed by streams through a small shrubby marsh and heavily forested areas.
 These are traversed by several miles of trails; the wetlands have a short boardwalk.

-Over 80 species have been seen.
+More than 80 species have been seen.
 Most notable birds are Pileated and five other woodpeckers, Red-eyed and Blue-headed Vireos, Common Raven, Ovenbird, Louisiana Waterthrush, Common Yellowthroat, Nashville, Magnolia, Yellow-rumped, and ten other warblers, Scarlet Tanager, as well as Field, White-throated, and Song Sparrows, and Dark-eyed Junco.
 Black and Turkey Vultures and several hawks are occasional flyovers.
-Web site: www.wvbg.org
+Website: www.wvbg.org

 Acknowledgments: LeJay Graffious, Terry Bronson, Don Spencer, and Birding Guide to West Virginia 2nd Edition: Greg E. Eddy